 Comment: Preferred expressions limit the scope of the disability.
 Even if a person has a particular physical disability, this does not mean that the person is unable to do all physical activities.
-Similarly, a child with a learning disability does not have difficulty in all areas of learning nor does mental retardation imply retardation in all aspects of development.
+Similarly, a child with a learning disability does not have difficulty in all areas of learning nor does intellectual developmental disorder imply disability in all aspects of development.
 Chronicity in physical illness often implies a permanent situation, but persons with psychiatric disabilities are able to recover.

 |the physically disabled||individuals with a physical disability|